Cancer Research UK logo.

 CT scans after treatment

 Treatment cures many people with testicular cancer.
-But cancer comes back (recurs) in a small number of people after their first treatment.
+But cancer comes back (recurs) in a small number of people after treatment.

 If the testicular cancer comes back, it is still possible to treat and cure it.
 But the chances of a cure are better if it is found as early as possible.
 Doctors think that occasional CT scans may be helpful.